-&lt;sup>3 One doubtless common circumstance where this assumption will not be reliable would be where an ontology is pieced together from legacy datasets.
+3 One doubtless common circumstance where this assumption will not be reliable would be where an ontology is pieced together from legacy datasets.
 In such a case, the most popular entities are likely to be those represented in detail elsewhere for other purposes, whose importance may not carry over into the current application.
 Another point to note is that quantitative information may be more prevalent than qualitative information, and that therefore entities that enter into many quantitative relations could be overvalued.
 We emphasise once more: user feedback is essential.

-disciplinary specialization, and are organized in hierarchies; the purpose of the group is not to produce learning, though of course new recruits achieve situated learning.
-The hierarchical structure, and often a shared educational background, keeps the group together.

-- Teams are also well-defined within organizations.
+- Functional groups specialize in particular functions within an organization, for example, marketing, administration, security or finance.
+The agents form a homogeneous set, drawn together by disciplinary specialization, and are organized in hierarchies; the purpose of the group is not to produce learning, though of course new recruits achieve situated learning.
+The hierarchical structure, and often a shared educational background, keeps the group together. - Teams are also well-defined within organizations.
 They are made up of individuals brought together to carry out a given task, each chosen because of some specialist skill that is assumed to be required for the task's performance.
 Hence the members of a team are highly heterogeneous, and the team's management will be intended to integrate their functional knowledge.
 Learning, if it takes place, is unintended, and tends to be via the interactions across functional specialities - a specialist might come to understand the constraints on, and the requirements and responsibilities of, his colleagues.
 The team's life is normally not extended beyond the achievement of the task's goals. - A network consists of individuals across organizations who have interests in working together, for example, in a rough system of producer interests, some of whom provide components, parts or expertise for a final manufacturer; the function of the network is to bring together suppliers and consumers of particular goods or services to facilitate negotiations, or to cut purchase overheads, e.g. information-gathering costs.
 Such a network is made up of heterogeneous agents, and focuses on the exchange of knowledge, perhaps encoded in price signals.
 The requirement for complementary knowledge keeps the community going, and a necessary condition of this is a high level of mutual trust. - Epistemic communities are relatively formal groups of agents who produce knowledge, or codes for expressing knowledge, from some position of authority that may be formal (e.g. a professional association), or more informal (e.g. based on particular agents' positions of eminence).
 Different interests tend to insist on representation in such forums, and hence the makeup of such a community can be quite heterogeneous.
 Such communities often play a wider political role, and can be the "public face" of a discipline.
 Recruitment to such groups is founded on peer approval.

-In contrast to these types of group, CoP's members - it has an informal, self-selecting, largely homogeneous membership - are interested in increasing their skills, and in accumulating and circulating best practice.
-As a result, a CoP is an excellent vehicle for situated learning of the practice [45].
+In contrast to these types of group, a CoP's members - it has an informal, self-selecting, largely homogeneous membership - is interested in increasing their skills, and in accumulating and circulating best practice.
+As a result, a CoP is an excellent vehicle for situated learning of the practice [44].